ROCm/rocm-install-on-linux/docs/install/3rd-party/ray-install.rst

 .. meta::
-  :description: Ray on ROCm
+  :description: Install Ray on ROCm
-  :keywords: installation instructions, building, Ray, AMD, ROCm
+  :keywords: installation, docker, deep learning, Ray, AMD, ROCm

 ********************************************************************************
 Ray on ROCm installation
 ********************************************************************************

-Ray is a unified framework for scaling AI and Python applications from your laptop to a full cluster, without changing your code.
-Ray consists of `a core distributed runtime  <https://docs.ray.io/en/latest/ray-core/walkthrough.html>`_ and a set of `AI libraries <https://docs.ray.io/en/latest/ray-air/getting-started.html>`_ for simplifying machine learning computations.
+Ray is a unified framework, consisting of `a core distributed runtime  <https://docs.ray.io/en/latest/ray-core/walkthrough.html>`_ and a set of `AI libraries <https://docs.ray.io/en/latest/ray-air/getting-started.html>`_ for simplifying machine learning computations.

-Ray is a general-purpose framework that runs many types of workloads efficiently.
-Any Python application can be scaled with Ray, without extra infrastructure.

-For hardware, software, and third-party framework compatibility between ROCm and Ray, see the following resources:

-* :ref:`system-requirements`
-* :doc:`rocm:compatibility/ml-compatibility/ray-compatibility`
+This topic covers setup instructions and the necessary files to build, test, and run Ray with ROCm support in a Docker environment.
+To learn more about Ray on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/ray-compatibility`.

 .. note::